 From the parking lot, there's a dirt pathway that takes you to the viewpoint from where you can admire the lake and take the best photos.

 Since Lago Verde is situated on the west side of the island, it is a great place to come and watch the sunset, especially because the area becomes very quiet and the bus tours are gone, so you're likely to be pretty much alone.

-The area surrounding El Golfo is also very attractive for jewellery makers, who come here to find green stones that they can use for making pendants, bracelets or earrings.
-If you go to a local market like Teguise Market and see handmade jewellery pieces with green stones or volcanic stones, this side of the island is most likely the place where they were collected.
+The area surrounding El Golfo is also very attractive for jewelry makers, who come here to find green stones that they can use for making pendants, bracelets or earrings.
+If you go to a local market like Teguise Market and see handmade jewelry pieces with green stones or volcanic stones, this side of the island is most likely the place where they were collected.

 The name El Golfo actually belongs to the small village situated in the close proximity of the lagoon.

 This used to be a fishing village and some fishing is still being done today, so after visiting this side of the coast you can make a stop in the village for lunch.

 The best thing to try here is fish dishes and seafood, which are supposed to be some of the freshest in Lanzarote.

 The atmosphere of the restaurants here is very different from what you would find in most resorts and many locals eat in the restaurants here, so it's interesting to try a new experience.

 There's even a small hotel in the village, called El Hotelito del Golfo, where you can spend a few quiet days in Lanzarote, away from the noisy resorts.

 After you've finished your visit to El Golfo, you could also drive a bit further south towards the Salinas de Janubio, the only commercial salt works in Lanzarote.